 - Lacewings, a range of parasitoid wasps, and beneficial nematodes provide some control of these insects.

 - Some organic pesticides can provide control, although thorough coverage is required.
 For example, neem oil and Spinosad can be useful.
-Once ingested, Spinosad immediately halts feeding and kills the larvae after a couple of days.
+Once ingested, Spinosad immediately halts feeding and kills the larvae after a few days.

 In case you missed it: Bitter Gourd Farming; Karela Cultivation – A Full Guide